 Failure to legitimize payment within the time allotted may result in financial disenrollment, loss of check writing privileges and/or referral for prosecution.

-NOTE: A convenience fee will be assessed on all credit and debit card payments for tuition, fees and other charges initiated through the Self Services Online website.
+NOTE: A processing fee will be assessed on all credit and debit card payments for tuition, fees and other charges initiated through the Self Services Online website.
 The university only accepts MasterCard, American Express and Discover Cards.
 VISA debit, credit, or check cards are no longer accepted as payment options.
 There is no charge for using E Check as a means of payment.

 Students who have an unpaid balance after a due date will have a financial stop/service indicator placed on their student record.
 This stop will prohibit the student from registering and requesting transcripts.
 Failure of a student to respond to courtesy notices of a past-due balance by the deadline indicated will result in the loss of university services.
 At the end of the semester, any student with a balance of $200 or more will be assessed a $50 severance of service fee.
 A financial service indicator will be placed on the account, which will result in the denial of further university services.
 Services that may be denied include: release of transcript, room and board services, and future enrollment.

-Collections: Non-payment by the end of the semester will result in transfer of the student's account from the Student Financial Services Department to the Student Financial Service's Collections Office, or to a contracted collection agency, and assessment of a collection fee of at least 25% of the outstanding balance.
+Collections: Non-payment by the end of the semester will result in transfer of the student's account from the Student Business Services Department to the Student Financial Service's Collections Office, or to a contracted collection agency, and assessment of a collection fee of at least 25% of the outstanding balance.
 University collections may also choose to litigate an account on advice of university legal counsel.
 Should an account be litigated, the student will be responsible for all litigation expenses including attorney's fees and court costs.
 Accounts that are referred to a contracted collection agency may also be reported to credit bureaus.